Roma, Queensland: Oil and Gas

-In 1906 natural gas was used for lighting in Roma.
+Natural gas was found in Roma in 1904.
+In 1906, natural gas was used for lighting in Roma.
 The industry has expanded as more reserves were discovered.

 Origin Energy's Spring Gully Coal Seam Gas Development is about 80 km north of Roma and its projects include an 87 km gas pipeline to Roma's neighbour town of Wallumbilla to connect with the 434 km Roma to Brisbane Pipeline hub there.

 Santos GLNG is developing CSG fields in the district and is undertaking the project on behalf of a joint venture arrangement with Santos Limited, Petroliam Nasional Berhad, TotalEnergies and Korea Gas Corporation.
 The projects are spatially intensive and include production and monitoring wells, underground gas storage, injection wells, fixed above-ground gas field facilities, water management infrastructure, and above and below-ground gas and water pipelines.

 Water

 Bore water for the town is obtained from the Artesian Basin.

 Media

-Various LPON Narrowcast Services are also available on 87.6 FM (United Christian Broadcasters) 88.0 FM (R FM) 87.8 FM (Switch Gold) with 95.9 FM (Switch FM) also available on higher power around the town's CBD.

 ABC Local Radio station that broadcast to the town is ABC Southern Queensland on 105.7 FM.

 4ZR is Roma's local radio station, broadcasting on 1476 AM.
 It is operated by Resonate Broadcasting who also operates 4VL in Charleville and 4LG in Longreach.

 Hit 95.1 Maranoa (part of the Southern Cross Austereo – operated Hit Radio Network) is Roma's main FM Radio Station, broadcasting on 95.1 FM.

-The Western Star is Roma's local newspaper.
+The Western Star started online only publications on the 26th of June 2020.

-Roma is served by local free-to-air TV transmissions from ABC, SBS, Southern Cross Austereo, Imparja and Central Digital Television.
+Switch FM became is the only locally owned and operated FM broadcaster.
+Switch FM broadcasts on 95.9 FM, as well as a country music orientated channel broadcasting on 87.8 FM.